jonathonmcmurray/reQ/examples/README.md

 necessary to modify these slightly in order to ensure file paths are correct etc. depending on the layout of your code.

+Also note that there is minimal/no error checking & handling in these scripts in order to maintain simplicity - this should be added as required when using any of this code in your own scripts.

 ### Config files

 The config files are simple key-value pairs like so: